-A: Macbook Pro, UAD Apollo Twin, Shure SM7B, Alesis V61 Keyboard, Fender Stratocaster guitar.
+A: Assuming there is electricity: Macbook Pro, UAD Apollo Twin, Shure SM7B, Casio Privia keyboard, Fender Stratocaster guitar.

 Q: What was your career path?
 How long have you been doing this?

 A: I was given Ableton Live at age 14 by my older brother (who is also a producer).
 That same year, I performed as an opening act for Girl Talk and Dan Deacon at Webster Hall in New York City: I was rapping over beats that I had created.
 Throughout highschool I was performing and DJing around the country, releasing music and opening for Girl Talk in several different cities.
 I went on my first tour at age 18.
 I then attended Berklee College of Music to study Electronic Production & Design.
 While at Berklee I started a record label and music publishing company with a classmate, harboring a roster of artists and producers.
-This company led to lots of opportunities including what led to my work with Warner, UMG, as well as our synch placements with Dunkin Donuts and others.
+This company led to lots of opportunities including what led to my work with Warner, UMG, as well as our synch placements with Dunkin Donuts, Toyota and others.
 All the while putting out records as a solo artist and doing official remixes.
-Now a few years out of school, I moved to LA about a year and a half ago and have been diving in deep into the production and writing scene, even into the film composition & sound design world as well.
+Fast forward a few years and here I am in my 3rd year living in LA with my own recording studio and too many projects to keep track of.

 Q: Which artist would you like to work with and why?

 A: Caroline Polachek because her melodies and vocal control are incredible.